-This feature can be found in lib_fortran.F90 module and is effective when key_mpp_rep.
-In that case, all calls to glob_sum function (summation over the entire basin excluding duplicated rows and columns due to cyclic or north fold boundary condition as well as overlap MPP areas).
-Note this implementation may be sensitive to the optimization level.
+An example of this feature can be found in lib_fortran.F90 module.
+It is systematicallt used in glob_sum function (summation over the entire basin excluding duplicated rows and columns due to cyclic or north fold boundary condition as well as overlap MPP areas).
+The self-compensated summation method should be used in all summation in i- and/or j-direction.
+See closea.F90 module for an example.
+Note also that this implementation may be sensitive to the optimization level.

-16.4.3 MPP scalability
+15.4.3 MPP scalability